devanshdalal/proxy-quota-hack/README.md

+# Unlimited proxy

-# Fast and Unlimited network downloads behind quota restricted proxy servers (script for IITD servers).
+#### Fast and infinite downloads behind quota restricted proxy servers(scripts for IITD proxy servers).

 Are you tired of squishing your network quota in just 2 days?
 Are you tired of not being able to download those heavy youtube lectures and playlists.
 Are you jealous of IITK?
 Well, be no more!